 Most nonprofits are 501(c)(3) organizations, which means they are formed for religious, charitable, scientific, literary, or educational purposes and are eligible for federal and state tax exemptions.
-To create a 501(c)(3) tax-exempt organization, first you need to form a South Carolina corporation, then you apply for tax-exempt status from the IRS and the State of South Carolina.
+To create a 501(c)(3) tax-exempt organization, first you need to form a South Carolina nonprofit corporation.
+Then you apply for tax-exempt status from the IRS and the state of South Carolina.
 Here are the details.

-In South Carolina, your nonprofit corporation must have three or more directors.
-The articles may authorize a person or persons to exercise some or all of the powers which would otherwise be exercised by a board of directors.
+You must have at least three directors on your board in South Carolina.
+Your initial directors are named in your articles and need not be residents of South Carolina.
+Your articles can authorize a person or persons to exercise some or all of the powers which would otherwise be exercised by a board.

 Your first board meeting is usually referred to as the organizational meeting of the board.
 The board should take such actions as:

 Now that you have created your nonprofit corporation, you can obtain your federal and South Carolina state tax exemptions.
-Here are the three steps you must take to obtain your tax-exempt status:
+Here are the steps you must take to obtain your tax-exempt status.

-Depending on your activities and the size of your organization, you may need to register with the South Carolina attorney general before doing any fundraising activities.
-Check with South Carolina's attorney general website at www.scsos.com/Public_Charities/Public_Charities_Info for additional rules or, for more information about fundraising registration requirements, see Nonprofit Fundraising Registration: The 50-State Guide, by Stephen Fishman (Nolo).
+Depending on your activities and the size of your organization, you may need to register with the state before doing any fundraising activities.
+Check with the Division of Public Charities, Secretary of State, for information and forms about registration requirements for nonprofits in South Carolina.
+For more information about fundraising registration requirements, see Nonprofit Fundraising Registration Digital Guide, by Ronald J. Barrett and Stephen Fishman.